jsoverson/Backbone.Augment/README.md

 }
 ```

+*"But wait, that looks like the example you were trying to avoid..."*

+The important difference is that your implementing augmenter is passed in as an argument, meaning we don't
+know where we're being used.
+This is an important abstraction point that encourages much more reusable code.

 ## Not just an inverted `extend()`

 An augment's sole requirement is that it includes an `augment()` method.
 This allows you free reign to do